 Responsibility for the safe-keeping and proper use of any equipment issued lies with the individual employee/worker.
 Reasonable steps should be taken to prevent theft or damage to equipment, e.g. not leaving equipment visible in an unattended vehicle.
-Employees/workers should not remove equipment or resources belonging to the school without the express permission of their Line manager or the Head teacher.
+Employees/workers should not remove equipment or resources belonging to the school without the express permission of their Line manager or the Headteacher.

-Employees and workers should not bring personal laptops, iPads, tablets or similar devices into the workplace without the specific permission of their Line Manager or the Head teacher.
+Employees and workers should not bring personal laptops, iPads, tablets or other electronic devices into the workplace without the specific permission of their Line Manager or the Headteacher.
 In specific circumstances, where permission may have been granted, the equipment must be held securely at all times and not left unattended where it may be accessed by pupils or other persons.

 Personal mobile phones may be brought onto the premises for practical purposes but must similarly be used responsibly and appropriately and not left unattended where they may be accessed by pupils or other persons.
-Mobile Phones should never be used in the presence of pupils unless a member of the SLT has been advised as to why.
-NEVER take a photograph of any child using your personal mobile phone.